 Acceptable pricing methods are those recommended by the OECD.
 The selection of a transfer pricing method requires an explanation of the reason for choosing that method, and a statement justifying the results as consistent with the arm's-length principle.
 According to the Italian Guidelines, transaction-based methods are preferred over profit-based methods, and the comparable uncontrolled price (CUP) method, if applicable, is preferred over the resale price and cost-plus methods.
-However, ITA is aware of the difficulties that application of the CUP or resale price method present to operators, and so profit-based methods (especially the transactional net margin method (TNMM)) are accepted.
+However, ITA is aware of the difficulties that application of the CUP or resale price method present to operators and so profit-based methods (especially the transactional net margin method (TNMM)) are accepted.

 Since ITA uses the databases provided by Bureau van Dijk, taxpayers also tend to use them, except for financial transactions or operations involving intangibles (e.g., royalties), for which different databases are used in addition to or instead of the databases provided by Bureau van Dijk.
 ITA has also expressly stated in Circular No. 25/E 2014 that activities scrutinising transfer pricing matters must always be carried out with the primary aim of establishing a deeper understanding of the facts and circumstances of the case, and also considering the actual economic conditions that characterise intra-group transactions, stressing the importance of the investigation of the actual conduct of the parties where this differs from written agreements (i.e., the principle of substance over form).

 ii Authority scrutiny and evidence gathering

 ITA consists of two entities, the Italian Revenue Agency and the Italian Finance Police, and they are both entitled to carry out inspections aimed at detecting the infringement of tax law.
 For confidentiality reasons, audit results are not published.

 In complex cases, and when the audit is carried out by the Finance Police, the tax auditors can look for evidence for the information provided by the company by asking for confirmation from third parties, such as customers or suppliers, and by seeking access to and inspections of the taxpayer's premises.

 The option to ask questions or request documents from taxpayers outside the Italian tax jurisdiction is, however, limited to cases of joint tax audits conducted with foreign tax authorities.

-Recently in Italy, growing attention has been paid to matters concerning intangible assets from both sides (taxpayers and ITA), with particular focus on the DEMPE11 functions.
+Recently in Italy, growing attention has been paid to matters concerning intangible assets from both sides (taxpayers and ITA), with particular focus on the DEMPE12 functions.
 These functions are key issues in determining prices for controlled transactions and in determining which entity or entities ultimately will be entitled to returns derived by the multinational enterprise group from the exploitation of intangibles.

 General rules regarding settlements among taxpayers and tax authorities are applicable to transfer pricing assessments too.
-The typical settlement process, according to Legislative Decree No. 218 of 19 June 1997, takes place following a tax audit: after the notification of an assessment notice,13 taxpayers have 60 days to challenge the assessment before the tax court or to submit a request to ITA to reach an agreement.
-During the 90 days subsequent to the settlement request,14 taxpayers and ITA can meet several times to discuss their positions and to exchange proposals.
-In the event that an agreement is reached (before the deadline for filing the appeal against the assessment with the competent tax court), the settlement agreement is signed by both the taxpayer and ITA; the taxpayer is then obliged to pay the related liability immediately.15 The settlement covers the years under assessment and related matters.
+The most common settlement process, according to Legislative Decree No. 218 of 19 June 1997, takes place following a tax audit: after the notification of an assessment notice,14 taxpayers have 60 days to challenge the assessment before the tax court or to submit a request to ITA to reach an agreement.
+During the 90 days subsequent to the settlement request,15 taxpayers and ITA can meet several times to discuss their positions and to exchange proposals.
+In the event that an agreement is reached (before the deadline for filing the appeal against the assessment with the competent tax court), the settlement agreement is signed by both the taxpayer and ITA; the taxpayer is then obliged to pay the related liability immediately.16 The settlement covers the years under assessment and related matters.
 If there are multiple years under assessment, they can be dealt with either together or separately.
 Normally, in the case of unvaried conditions, it is in the interest of both the taxpayer and ITA to settle all the years under assessment in the same manner.

 Where an agreement is not reached, litigation continues before the tax court (see Section VII).
 However, a settlement can be reached even after the judicial procedure has begun and until the hearings take place before the second instance tax court.

-Applicable penalties16 are reduced in the event of settlement; the reduction varies depending on the timing of the agreement (reduction to a third of the original amount before the beginning of the judicial procedure; to 40 per cent before the first instance tax court hearing; and to 50 per cent before the second instance tax court hearing).
+Applicable penalties17 are reduced in the event of settlement; the reduction varies depending on the timing of the agreement (reduction to a third of the original amount before the beginning of the judicial procedure; to 40 per cent before the first instance tax court hearing; and to 50 per cent before the second instance tax court hearing).

 Tax auditors involved in transfer pricing investigations have ordinary and broad audit powers provided by law (see Section III.ii).18